KTH/kurs-pm-data-api/README.md

 #### CourseMemoPages

 Renders `Page` component containing the memo’s pages.
-Inside the `Page`, a `CourseMemoContent` component is rendered for the memo`s content, and a`CourseMemoPageFooter` component for the memo’s footers.
+Inside the `Page`, a `CourseMemoContent` component is rendered for the memo’s content, and a`CourseMemoPageFooter` component for the memo’s footers.

 #### CourseMemoContent